Eviction Defense in California

 Sacramento Eviction Defense

-Are you are facing eviction in Sacramento?
+Are you facing eviction in Sacramento?
 If so, it is extremely important to have an experienced attorney on your side.
 James L Arrasmith is a Sacramento-area eviction law attorney and is here to help.
-Call or text us today at (916) 704-3009 for a free consultation.
+Call or text us today at (916) 704-3009 for a confidential consultation.